deephaven/examples/iris/README.md

 - **SepalWidthCM:** width of the sepal sample in centimeters
 - **PetalLengthCM:** length of the petal sample in centimeters
 - **PetalWidthCM:** width of the petal sample in centimeters
-- **Class:** One of "Iris-setosa", "Iris-versicolor", or "Iris-verginica"
+- **Class:** one of "Iris-setosa", "Iris-versicolor", or "Iris-verginica"

 ## Source